Generalized Friendship Paradoxes in Network Science: Generalized Global Friendship Paradoxes

 Using $\bone^T \bv_a = 1$, this simplifies to

 Equivalently

 So (\ref{eq:genfpglobal}) holds for $\bx = \bv_a$ if and only if

-We now make use of the connection between the eigenvalue problem (\ref{eq:nbteig}), the nonbacktracking matrix and the radius of convergence, $R$, of the Ihara zeta function of the graph.
-It is known \cite[Thm~5.6.15 applied to the matrix $zA$]{Hor2013} that $\lambda$ is equal to the largest eigenvalue of the nonbacktracking matrix, which itself is equal to the reciprocal of $R$; so $\lambda = 1/R$.
+We now make use of the connection between the eigenvalue problem (\ref{eq:nbteig}), the Hashimoto, or nonbacktracking, matrix $B$ (which we define in subsection~\ref{subsec:l1}), and the radius of convergence, $R$, of the Ihara zeta function of the graph.
+The Ihara zeta function is defined as

+It is known that $\lambda$ is equal to the largest eigenvalue of the nonbacktracking matrix, which itself is equal to the reciprocal of $R$ (see \cite[Thm~5.6.15]{Hor2013} applied to the matrix $zA$); so $\lambda = 1/R$.
 Terras \cite{T2011} conjectured that

 (which is precisely (\ref{eq:terras})) for a graph that does not have a node of degree one and is not a cycle.
 This conjecture was proved by Saito in 2018 \cite{S18}.

 To finish we need to deal with the remaining cases where the graph has a node of degree one or the graph is a cycle.